shydyl/shydyl.github.io/_pages/about.md

 # 🔥 News
-- *2025.12*: 🎉 I join the School of Computer and Information, Hohai University as a Lecturer!
+- *2025.12*: 🎉 I join the College of Information Science and Engineering, Hohai University as a Lecturer!

 # 📝 Publications